u-blox/XPLR-AOA-Door-Demo/README.md

 # XPLR-AOA door opener demo

-Simple demo using two XPLR-AOA Anchors and one Tag to simulate an virtual door opener.
+Simple demo using two u-blox XPLR-AOA Anchors and one Tag to simulate an virtual door opener.
 The simulated door will open when the two azimuth angles are within a specic range.

 Works with serial port or UDP broadcast packets.